wwarthen/RomWBW/Source/Doc/UserGuide.md

   a universal (OS agnostic) UNARC application.

 * Dylan Hall added support for specifying a secondary console.

+* Bill Shen has contributed boot loaders for several of his systems.

 Contributions of all kinds to RomWBW are very welcome.